Electronic and RF-Toolbox – Software user guide

-Next you can choose if you like to add a File from DropBox, your Photo Library or from iTunes.
+Next you can choose if you like to add a File from your Photo Library.

-The Notes screen allows you to enter text notes to your Project.
+This screen allows you to add links to websites to your Project.

-On a limited basis, you can also create your own Circuit Diagram from inside this App.
+On a limited basis, you can create your own Circuit Diagrams from inside this App.